 - Steep & strain: If you don’t have a tea ball or small sieve, mix the parsley and water in your mug, steep for 5 minutes then strain.

 Dried parsley tea has a stronger taste and has more bitterness.
 Fresh parsley tea has an herbal, grassy taste in comparison and has a better aroma.
-Experiment and find which works for you!
+Our preference is fresh parsley tea, but experiment and find which works for you!

 To make parsley tea with dried parsley, use 2 teaspoons of dried parsley per cup of tea.